Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Symmetric hypothesis testing

 \begin{corollary} In the symmetric hypothesis testing of two quantum states, the error exponent of maximal error $\perrmin_n \sim \exp( - n E)$ can be achieved with an arbitrarily high conclusive probability on both hypotheses, $\pi_n(\rho) \to 1$ and $\pi_n(\sigma) \to 1$, if and only if

 \end{corollary}

-From the definition of the Chernoff divergence, and using the fact that $D(\rho\|\sigma) \geq D_s (\rho\|\sigma)$ for all $s \in (0,1)$, we immediately see that this can only improve over the Chernoff bound.
+From the definition of the Chernoff divergence, and using the fact that $D(\rho\|\sigma) \geq D_s (\rho\|\sigma)$ for all $s \in (0,1)$, we immediately see that this yields a performance at least as good as the Chernoff bound.
 Indeed, the improvement is generally strict.

 Working with the average error allows us to take a different approach by introducing a certain asymmetry to symmetric hypothesis testing.
 Since we are only concerned with the expected conclusive probability, it does not matter if the test cannot conclusively discriminate one of the two states, as long as the other has a sufficiently high discrimination probability.
 To make this intuition precise, let us momentarily assume that $D(\rho\|\sigma) \geq D(\sigma\|\rho)$ without loss of generality.
-We can then simply use the test $(M_n, 0, \id - M_n)$, where $(M_n, \id - M_n)$ is a sequence of tests that achieves the conventional Stein exponent $D(\rho\|\sigma)$ of type II error for some constant type I error $\ve$.
+We can then simply use the test $(M_n, 0, \id - M_n)$, where $((M_n, \id - M_n))_n$ is a sequence of tests that achieves the conventional Stein exponent $D(\rho\|\sigma)$ of type II error for some constant type I error $\ve$.
 The resulting protocol satisfies

 By taking $\ve$ to 0, we can make this probability arbitrarily close to the prior probability $p$.
 Together with a corresponding converse bound, we can state this as follows.

 \begin{proposition} In the symmetric hypothesis testing of two quantum states, if the exponent of the average error $\perravg_n \sim \exp( - n E)$ can be achieved with an average probability of conclusive outcomes satisfying $\pavg_n \geq c$ for some constant $c > 0$, then